-Keller, a Democrat, was the representative for Illinois's 25th congressional district from 1931 to 1940.
+Keller was the representative for Illinois’s 25th congressional district and was a Democrat.
+He served from 1931 to 1940.

 From Dec 1931 to Dec 1940, Keller missed 113 of 863 roll call votes, which is 13.1%.
 This is worse than the median of 7.6% among the lifetime records of representatives serving in Dec 1940.
 The chart below reports missed votes over time.